 St. John's University students receive financial assistance through scholarships, loans, grants and work/study programs.
 Find out more by visiting www.stjohns.edu/financialaid, www.stjohns.edu/tuition, and www.stjohns.edu/scholarships.

-195,000+ Alumni Strong.
-St. John’s offers a wide range of alumni associations and chapters, receptions and outings, giving societies, and opportunities to mentor or volunteer, you can always find a way to connect and give back to the St. John’s family.
-Find out more by visiting www.stjohns.edu/alumni-and-friends.
+St. John's has a network that includes 198,000+ living alumni, with more than 80 percent living in the New York metropolitan area.
+The University offers a wide range of alumni associations and chapters, receptions and outings, giving societies, and opportunities to mentor or volunteer.
+You can always find a way to connect and give back to the St. John’s family!
+Visit our Alumni & Friends page for more information.

 As a BIG EAST university with a proud athletic tradition, St. John’s has 17 NCAA Division I teams, including Men’s and Women’s Basketball, Soccer, Fencing, Tennis and Golf, Men’s Lacrosse and Baseball, and Women’s Softball, Volleyball, Track and Field, and Cross Country.
 Find out more by visiting www.stjohns.edu/athletics.